 To raise awareness of the use of oral therapies in the treatment of lymphoma and chronic lymphocytic leukemia (CLL), LRF convened two national scientific workshops, seeking to better understand opportunities, challenges, and the role of these therapies play in the treatment of cancer.

 Marginal Zone Lymphoma International Scientific Workshop

-LRF invested in the development of a global marginal zone lymphoma (MZL) Scientific Workshop that brought together the world’s leading MZL experts to discuss the latest research findings, foster collaboration within the MZL research community, and create a research agenda that would prioritize MZL research and improve MZL diagnosis and treatment.
+LRF is committed to the development of global marginal zone lymphoma (MZL) Scientific Workshop that bring together the world’s leading MZL experts to discuss the latest research findings, foster collaboration within the MZL research community, and create a research agenda that would prioritize MZL research and improve MZL diagnosis and treatment.

 The Lymphoma Research Foundation convened the nation’s leading lymphoma researchers and regulators during the Minimal Residual Disease and Lymphoma Scientific Symposium in 2023.
 By convening this Symposium, the Foundation has contributed to the body of evidence on current relevance of MRD in the treatment of lymphoma/CLL and encouraged the development of standards for the use of MRD within the context of clinical research.

 Transformed Lymphomas and CLL Scientific Workshop

 The Transformed Lymphomas and CLL Workshop marked the first time an international audience was convened to discuss the topic of transformation, when chronic lymphocytic leukemia (CLL) or an indolent non-Hodgkin lymphoma become aggressive lymphomas, both clinically and morphologically.
 The experts in attendance created a research roadmap and plan to address this important area of unmet need.